 Maybe it’s because I’m writing about Whole Wheat Spinach & Pepperoni Calzones today.

 Or maybe it’s because I’m tired from all that talking in my longer blog post yesterday (ha).

 Well, whatever the case, how was your weekend?

 The weather was rainy down here in Florda, so Casey and I got some rest and watched a few 1930s-40s movies.
 I’m the expert in “old movies” around our house, and when we first got married Casey liked to give me a hard time about it.
 I think I’m beginning to win him over though, because now he’ll ask, “Hey… What’s another one of those old movies?”

 So, this weekend we watched some of my favorites, “Meet John Doe”, “Arsenic and Old Lace”, and “You Can’t Take it With You”.
 Good stuff.
 Listen, if you ever need recommendations on movies from the 30s, 40s, and 50s, look me up.
 I’ll send you a six-foot long list.
 (For the record, I do watch and enjoy more recent movies and TV shows too.)

-Ok, let’s talk about these Spinach & Pepperoni Calzones.
+Ok, let’s move on to the Spinach & Pepperoni Calzones.
 I was trying to decide what to make for dinner on Friday, and thought that calzones would go well with a movie.

 Casey enjoys pizza.
 I like it, but I definitely prefer homemade pizza with a whole wheat crust and lots of vegetables over store bought or takeout pizza.
 Most store bought, takeout, or restaurant pizza is too greasy and loaded with cheese and sauce for my personal taste (no offense if you like it though).
 So, I decided to compromise and come up with a “healthier” calzone that Casey and I could both enjoy.